dagger/dagger/.dagger/README.md

 this case, `baz`) will be printed to the terminal.

 A module is a collection of functions (and types) which can be used by `dagger call`.
-By default, the current module will be infered from your working directory, but you can override this with `-m`.
+By default, the current module will be inferred from your working directory, but you can override this with `-m`.

 To discover available functions in a given module: `dagger functions`.